impactdistillery/graphite-paper/docs/pages/components.rst

 Carousel
 --------

 Multiple container components can be shown as carousel.
-Slides are seperated by three hypens, component details need to be intended.
+Slides are seperated by three hypens, component details need to be indented.

 | :syntax:`:--- SLIDES ---:`
 | :variable:`container component slug` :syntax:`:`